Thai Basil Pesto

 Make-Ahead and Storage

 Make-Ahead: You can prepare Thai Basil Pesto in advance and store it in an airtight container in the refrigerator for up to 5 days.
-To prevent discoloration, cover the surface with a thin layer of olive oil before sealing.
+To prevent discoloration, apply a thin layer of olive oil to the surface before sealing.

 How to Store: For longer storage, freeze the pesto in ice cube trays.
 Once frozen, transfer the cubes to a freezer-safe bag or container so you can thaw only the amount you need for each use.
 Frozen pesto will keep its flavor for up to 3 months.